mFireworks/Triple-Battle-Converter/README.md

 4. Now open `NDS Editor (kiwi.ds)` and drag your `trdata.narc` file into the window.
 Double click on the added entry to the list, check all files within the archive, and extract all files.
 This should create a folder named `trdata` within the same folder as `NDS Editor` with the specified number of files within it:
     - Black 1/White 1: 616 Files
     - Black 2/White 2: 814 Files
+    - Note: Make sure your `trdata.narc` is in a different directory than the `kiwi.ds` executable.
+Otherwise, you might get an error about overwriting files when trying to extract the files.

 5. Now in the Triple Battle Converter folder, double-click on `TripleBattleConverter2.exe` and a small window should pop-up.